Radon Mitigation Systems Temporary Clogging Due to Ice Jams

-The issue of radon mitigation systems temporarily clogging due to ice forming on the vent pipe of the radon fan is very common in cold weather climates.
+The issue of radon mitigation systems temporarily clogging due to ice forming on the vent pipe of the radon fan is common in freezing weather climates.
 The very nature of a radon system pulling damp air from under structural concrete slabs and crawlspace liners creates this issue.

 The first recommendation we have for preventing vent pipe ice jams is removing, or not installing, varmint guards, vent covers, critter guards, or exhaust caps.
 These are natural places for ice to start forming from the condensation collecting on these products.
 We recommend letting the air flow freely up out of the vent pipe.
 Since air is flowing out of the systems varmints and debris have a hard time entering the system, although certainly possible.
 The benefits of a system not freezing outweigh the downsides for most people.

 Do not use uninsulated gutter downspout for your vent pipe.
-Although some people feel that gutter downspout looks aesthetically more appealing than PVC pipe, it’s not a good idea to use because the seams don’t seal well and the lack of insulation causes more condensation to form inside the pipe.
+Although some people feel that gutter downspout looks aesthetically more appealing than PVC pipe, it’s not a promising idea to use it because the seams don’t seal well, and the lack of insulation causes more condensation to form inside the pipe.

 Heating the pipe with an electrical warming coil.
 Another option to reduce the chances of ice jams is to wrap the vent pipe with an electrical warming coil and plug that into an exterior outlet.
 This can work in some situations if the heat is strong enough.
 The downside is aesthetics and electricity consumption.

 Wait for it to thaw.
 Most people simply wait for warmer weather and let the system thaw out on its own.
 Knowing that the dangers of radon exposure are accumulated over long periods of time, many people are comfortable with a couple months of a little higher level in their home.
 This option is obviously up to each person’s comfort level with knowingly exposing themselves to higher radon levels.